guillermooo/sublime-undocs/source/extensibility/packages.rst

    are joined and loaded in alphabetical order.
 #.
 All remaining :term:`user packages`
-   that did not override anything are loaded in alphabetical order.
+   that did not override anything are loaded in alphabetical order, except for :file:`{Packages}/User`.
 #. :file:`{Packages}/User` is loaded.

 Reverting Sublime Text to Its Default Configuration
 ===================================================

+Because of the nature of a powerful scripting language like Python, packages may cause Sublime Text to not function properly or have bad interactions between one another.

 To revert Sublime Text to its default configuration and remove all your settings and configurations,